illinois/systems-encyclopedia/src/articles/illinois/git.md

 # Setting Up git for CS 340

-`git` is the industry standard for source code repositories and GitHub is the most used implementation of `git`.
-The University of Illinois has an enterprise license to github.com, giving us access to all the fancy features of enterprise GitHub!
+`git` is the industry standard for collaborative code management.
+GitHub is the most popular server for attaching git projects to.
+Among `git` and GitHub's many collaboration features are a few that will assist us in delivering and grading MPs.

+The University of Illinois has an enterprise license to [github.com](http://github.com) and has enabled some security features which will make connecting to it more secure but also more involved than other GitHub sites.

 ## Creating a GitHub Account

-To log into GitHub, you will use your own personal GitHub account (not your Illinois NetID).
-You will be privately associating your NetID with your GitHub account to be invited into the `@cs340-illinois` course organization.
+To log into GitHub, you will use your own personal GitHub account (usually not your Illinois NetID, though it is possible you might be able to claim the same ID for github and for the university).
+You will be privately associating your NetID with your GitHub account to be invited into the course organization for your course (e.g. `@cs340-illinois`).

 **If you do not have a GitHub account**, you need to create a free GitHub account.
-Most people use their github.com as part of their professional identity, so choosing a professional username is encouraged (ex: `gcevans` is Carl's username, not `dy$t0pianUnIc0rN`).
+Most people use their github.com as part of their professional identity, so choosing a professional username is encouraged (ex: `gcevans` is Carl Evan's username, not `dy$t0pianUnIc0rN`).

 - [Create your free github.com account on github.com](https://github.com/)